- Markov processes: optimal stopping, impulse control, stochastic control, numerical methods, incomplete information (filtering)

 - Machine learning: theory and applications (biochemical, medical and marketing data)

 - Time-inconsistent stochastic control (e.g., mean-variance): pre-commitment and time-consistent controls

 - Financial markets with transaction costs: impulse control of Markov processes in discrete and continuous time

 - Statistical inference for stochastic processes: MCMC, MCML, hidden Markov models, diffusions

 Second Leeds Meeting on Stochastic Control and Games under Ambiguity, 2019

 I generally accept one new PhD student per year (already filled for the start in 2017).
 Please get in touch if you have a very good Mathematics degree (Masters or MMath level) with a strong component of probability or statistics courses.
 I am happy to supervise any topic related to my research interests.
 You can choose your own or select one from the list below:

-Optimal stopping and optimal control of Markov processes - contact me if interested
+Optimal stopping, optimal control and games of stopping - contact me if interested

 Mathematical methods for Energy Management (stochastic optimal control) - contact me if interested